 - Art Lala - offering Malagasy handicrafts

-- 5-6 hours trek trough the countryside starting at Ambohimanga Rova to Ivato Internantional Airport
+- 5-6 hours trek trough the countryside starting at Ambohimanga Rova to Ivato International Airport